Ceausescu residence: A must visit in Bucharest

-This article contains affiliate links that may earn us a commission at no extra cost to you.
+Our website uses affiliate links.
+If you click through any of these affiliate links in this article to make a purchase, we may earn a small commission at no extra cost to you.
+As Amazon Associates, we earn from qualifying purchases.
 Read our Disclosure for more.
 Thanks for your support!

 As a kid, the school subject I hated the most was History.
 All those names and dates dancing before my eyes were not at all intriguing.
 Yet, as I grew older I realised that history is not just a way to torture high school students.
 Now, I consider history an essential part of travelling.
 From the people’s political choices and how these affected their lives to the architectural trends throughout the centuries, every destination is defined by its history.
 Both Katerina and I make sure to include as many historic sites as possible in every trip we take.
 Recent history is what fascinates us the most, though.
 This made Bucharest and its not so long gone troubled political past an ideal destination for us.
 The Romanian capital is home to many recent historic treasures.
 One of these is Casa Ceausescu, the former Ceausescu residence.